Cobordism categories and moduli spaces of odd dimensional manifolds

 \section{Abstract}

-We prove that stable moduli spaces of highly-connected, $(2n+1)$-dimensional manifolds are homology equivalent to infinite loopspaces for $n \geq 4, n \neq 7$.
-The main novel ingredient is a version of the cobordism category incorporating surgery data in the form of lagrangian subspaces.
-Our main result can be viewed as a first step toward obtaining an analogue of the Madsen-Weiss theorem for odd dimensional manifolds.
+We prove that the stable moduli space of $(n-1)$-connected, $n$-parallelizable, $(2n+1)$-dimensional manifolds is homology equivalent to an infinite loopspace for $n \geq 4, n \neq 7$.
+The main novel ingredient is a version of the cobordism category incorporating surgery data in the form of Lagrangian subspaces.